-The network of ICOS Ocean stations provides long-term observations from 21 stations in seven countries.
+The network of ICOS Ocean stations provides long-term observations from 29 stations in eight countries.
 The stations monitor carbon up-take and fluxes in the Atlantic and the Nordic, Baltic and Mediterranean Seas.
 The measuring methods include sampling from research vessels, moorings, buoys and commercial vessels.
 They all have been equipped with state-of-the-art carbonate system sensors.

 ICOS Ocean stations are based on instrumented Ships of Opportunity (SOO) and Fixed Ocean Stations (FOS).